Menschen. Sie sind mir auch gut und lieben

 In Judith Fegerl's work, energy, mostly in electrical form, becomes an imaging force.
 Technical materials are subjected to transformative processes, the effects of which are inscribed layer by layer in the structure or on the surfaces of the resulting sculptures and installations.
 The slowness of the processes is also noticeable: The dynamics of physical processes are reduced to a minimum, which makes the traces of transformation manifest.
-Judith Fegerl's view of things is a precise, an inquiring one—the expressiveness of her work arises rather from the randomness of physical and chemical processes, than from the speed of a gesture.
+Judith Fegerl's view of things is a precise, an inquiring one—the expressiveness of her work arises rather from the randomness of physical and chemical processes, than from the velocity of a gesture.
 Objects are not only materially transformed, but also go through a metonymic process that poetically charges the objects.

 Solar panels, clearly showing signs of wear and tear from power generation, form the material basis for Judith Fegerl's large-scale wall sculpture Last Light (2021).
 Panels of different architecture, surfaces and different materials are combined in a patch-work-like manner to form this sculpture.
 Torn from their technical existence, but still functional, the panels haven’t ceased to produce electricity that circulates in the photovoltaic cells as potential.
 On closer inspection, the materiality of the solar panels emerges: the texture of the polycrystalline silicon forms a delicate surface that changes between different shimmering shades of blue.